Rotterdam Erasmus bridge

 Program details

-1) Erasmus School of History, Culture, and Communication (media & communications; history & arts)
+1. Erasmus School of History, Culture, and Communication (Media, Communications, History & Arts)

-2)Erasmus School of Social & Behavioural Sciences (International Relations, Psychology, Political sciences, Sociology, Development Studies, Law & Society).
+2. Erasmus School of Social & Behavioural Sciences (International Relations, Psychology, Political Science, Sociology, Development Studies, Law & Society)

-5) Erasmus School of Economics
+5. Erasmus School of Economics (Economics)

-6) Erasmus School of Philosophy
+6. Erasmus School of Philosophy (Philosophy)

 Course requirements:

+Exchange students at EUR are expected to take 30 ECTS (European credits) per semester, with at least 50% of their courses from their host faculty as listed above.
+6 ECTS = 3 UCalgary units, so 30 ECTS is equivalent to 5 UCalgary courses.
 The amount of credits each course is worth corresponds to the workload/contact hours, and can vary from 1-30 ECTS per course, so please be mindful of this in your selection.

 Student Tips: "If you're looking to network, there were a lot of recruitment events around campus along with speaker sessions with prominent figures including Michael Porter and Ban Ki-Moon."